 Feedback solicitation matters at every level.
 But asking for feedback – and then receiving it with grace – can be challenging.
 Even though most employees and managers want to receive feedback, PricewaterhouseCoopers reported that only 30% say they regularly receive it.
 That’s because asking for feedback can be awkward and uncomfortable.

 Thankfully, creating a culture of healthy, back-and-forth feedback is possible.
 When it comes to soliciting and receiving feedback from employees, here’s what you should keep in mind.

 You can ask for feedback in a number of ways – by arranging meetings with employees or by sending out a large scale survey.
 We recommend soliciting feedback in both of these ways, but for best results, you need to have a number of one-on-one conversations.
-Here’s how to ask for feedback in one-on-one meetings so that you get actionable results.
+Here’s how solicit feedback in one-on-one meetings so that you get actionable results.

 Although soliciting and receiving feedback can be challenging, it’s essential for maintaining a healthy company culture where employees feel they have a say.

 This post is part of a special blog series on ‘Building a Healthy Feedback Culture' in support of ProService’s Growth Series event taking place on September 19, 2018.
 Offered exclusively to ProService clients and special guests, the Growth Series are interactive learning experiences that feature industry-leading speakers and networking opportunities that will inspire and provide tools for business leaders to take their organizations to the next level.